OpenLiberty/devfile-stack-samples/java-openliberty/samples/jpa/README.md

-# Binding an Imported Java Spring Boot app to an In-cluster Operator Managed PostgreSQL Database
+# Binding a Java Microservices JPA app to an In-cluster Operator Managed PostgreSQL Database

 ## Introduction